10 Free Marketing Campaign Templates for Project Managers

 Why I like Miro’s template

 I love this for the early stages of campaign planning.
 Miro’s marketing campaign template provides a space for all parties involved in the campaign to contribute their ideas, exchange feedback, and give their insights into certain initiatives, which helps the team come up with a more robust plan and, ultimately, a well-executed and impactful marketing campaign.
-It’s a great collaboration tool that is perfect for brainstorming, identifying gaps, and turning raw ideas into action plans before locking them into a structured tool.
+It’s particularly helpful for identifying gaps and aligning on direction early, so by the time you move into execution, you already have a clear and well-thought-out plan.

 What to look for in a marketing campaign template